• ECTS

 Description

-This course focuses on discovering good coding practices for a professional level.
+This course focuses on discovering best practices for professional-level coding.

 The language used is Python, but some elements of bash and git will also be useful.

-A special emphasis will be placed on data processing and visualization at the heart of the course.
+A particular emphasis will be placed on data processing and visualization at the heart of the course.

-We will focus mainly on basic programming concepts, as well as discovering Python's scientific libraries, including "numpy, scipy, pandas, matplotlib, seaborn".
+We will focus mainly on the basic concepts of programming, as well as discovering Python's scientific libraries, including "numpy, scipy, pandas, matplotlib, seaborn."

-Beyond the knowledge of these fundamental packages, we will introduce modern code practices: (unit) testing, version control (git), automatic documentation generation, etc.
+Beyond knowledge of these fundamental packages, we will introduce modern coding practices: (unit) testing, version control (git), automatic documentation generation, etc.

 Read more